 - Avoiding friends and activities

-If you notice these signs in a person you love, then it should cause for concern.
+If you notice these signs in a person you love, then it should be a cause for concern.
 While a few of these signs may not necessarily point towards addiction, it can be indicators that should raise serious questions.
 Getting a loved one detoxed and into rehab for cocaine should be of the utmost importance for their loved ones.

-Get Help for Cocaine Addiction
+Get Treatment for Cocaine Addiction